 Mariko Ishikawa, originally from the San Francisco Bay Area*, is a dancer, collaborator, and educator.
-She holds her MFA in Dance Performance at the University of Iowa and a BA in Performing Arts and Liberal Studies at Saint Mary's College (LEAP).
+She holds her MFA in Dance Performance from the University of Iowa, where she was a recipient of the Iowa Arts Fellow and a BA in Performing Arts and Liberal Studies from Saint Mary's College (LEAP).
 Her research contains eco-somatics, screendance, classical ballet technique, and Cunningham-based technique.

 Mariko has performed professionally with Albany Berkshire Ballet, Mandance Company San Francisco, Menlowe Ballet, Imaginatio Arts, eMotion Arts, and New Ground Theatre Dance Company among others.
-She has been invited to perform with the Peninsula Youth Ballet, Diablo Ballet, Moscow Ballet, DManagement’s “Performing in Chicago," and Youth American Grand Prix New York Finals (2009 to 2012).
+She has been invited to perform with the Youth American Grand Prix New York Finals (2009 to 2012), Peninsula Youth Ballet, Diablo Ballet, ODC Pilot, San Francisco Movement Festival, among others.
 In 2012, she won the prestigious San Francisco Beach Blanket Babylon Scholarship for the Arts.

 *written in acknowledgment of the ancestral territory of Ramaytush Ohlone (SF) and the Miwok, Yokuts, Patwin, and other Ohlone (Greater Bay Area).